jcmartinezmori/jcmartinezmori_old.github.io/_posts/2015-12-27-digestable-math-magazines.markdown

 categories: [mathematics]
 ---

-<span class = "initial">L</span>ets get things straight.
+*L*ets get things straight.
 I hate lists.
 There's so many lists on the Internet that I when I see another one, I blow my top.
 Don't get me wrong.
 Lists are really good at organizing information.
 But it's in bad taste.
 That's why I promised myself I won't write another list until their was a good reason for it.
 This qualifies.

 Mathematical magazines are really hard to find.
 I could find precious few online.
 In a way that's understandable.
 Mathematics sure is not popular.
 And it sure won't sell half as fast as say a list titled 'Lady Gaga's Top 10 Tattoos'.
 But I don't intend to write click baits that seem to be the dominant lifeforms on the Internet.
 It's a matter of principle.